Hyaluronic Acid (HA): A Shape-shifting Replica of Ezekiel’s Wheels

 Dr. Raymond (Ray) Turner, a Portsmouth, Virginia notable, scientist, educator, and executive dean (retired), is the creator of theobiology.com.
 Currently, Turner is Sigma XI Emeritus (Harvard chapter), and an honorary member of the Alpha Iota Mu Chapter of Phi Theta Kappa.
 Furthermore, he has several earned degrees, which include a M.S. degree from Fordham University plus M.S. and Ph.D. degrees from what is now New York University Tandon School of Engineering.

 The Founder’s career highlights include several appointments: Senior Research Technician at Cornell University Medical College, Research worker at Columbia University College of Medicine and Research Affiliate at MIT (1/2006-12/2008).

 Also, Turner rose from an assistant professor of chemistry and math to a tenured full professor at Roxbury Community College (Boston).
 As the Executive Dean (retired) of Roxbury Community College, Turner returned to research at MIT to complete his life long passion.

-As a Mustang, Turner served as both an enlisted man and as an officer in the United States Army.
+As a Mustang, Turner served with a combat infantry platoon in Vietnam and as a commissioned officer in the United States Army Reserve.
 Honorably discharged twice, he is a member of the DAV and the VFW.

 Major Obsession tells the story of the author–a former army major–who is a native of the seaport city of Portsmouth, Virginia.
 Opportunities for African-American youth were extremely limited at that time.
 As the grandson of a Pentecostal minister from Dominica, West Indies, Turner survives overt racism and disillusionment during his early years in the south.
 Unfortunately, this experience continues during and after the Vietnam War.
 Discontented, Turner bravely leaves home and hitch-hikes to Brooklyn seeking adventure.
 Above all, Turner tells how he overcomes every obstacle of war and peace to meet his goals.
 For this reason, the author’s major obsession is to prove to others that they are wrong about him.
 Presently, the author devotes his life to presenting the gospel of Jesus Christ to the world.